Kaiser1401/tv-video-call/readme.md

 * serial communication for the hardware buttons (run by an arduino) (with reconnection detection)

 ### Usage
-fire up in fullscreen, let parents hit video button, join yourself to the same room using a client of choice (browser)
+fire up in fullscreen, let parents hit video button, (first run needs some settings do be done with a mouse in jit.si ... ) join yourself to the same room using a client of choice (browser)

 This is just a firts entry, needs more documentation and love and is in early stage